alefirr/Uni-SP/README.md

 # Uni-SP
- Lab 1: Find longest substrings of consonants
+ Lab 1: Find words with longest substrings of consonants